zettsu-t/sudokusse/sudokusse.md

 #### Step 3 : backtracking

-Choose a candidate in a cell in an ongoing sudoku map.
+SudokuSSE does not use the locked candidates method.
+Before starting backtracking, SudokuSSE chooses a candidate in a cell in an ongoing sudoku map.

 1. Select a cell that has least size (2 or more) of candidates in the cells.